Information Disclosure and Promotion Policy Design for Platforms: Proofs

 \subsubsection{Preliminaries and Auxiliary Results}

-First, recall that $\boldsymbol{\pi^*}$, (see Definition \ref{def:MyopicPricingPolicy}) is the Bayesian myopic pricing policy that maximizes the current consumer surplus.
-By Lemma \ref{lemma:PromotionAsFunctionOfBelief}, since the seller is myopic, it is without loss to specify the platform promotion strategy as a function of the seller belief instead of the entire history.
-Thus, throughout the proof we focus our analysis on $\mathcal{A}^M\subset \mathcal{A}$.
+First, recall that $\boldsymbol{\pi^*}$ is the Bayesian myopic pricing policy (see Definition \ref{def:MyopicPricingPolicy}).
+By Lemma \ref{lemma:PromotionAsFunctionOfBelief}, since the seller makes myopic pricing decisions, it is without loss to specify the platform promotion strategy as a function of the seller belief instead of the entire history.
+Thus, throughout the proof we focus our analysis on $\mathcal{A}^M\subset \mathcal{A}$, the space of promotion policies based on the seller's belief.
+In addition, by Proposition~\ref{lemma:RevenueEquivalence}, we can restrict out attention to the class of single-price policies $\mathcal{A}^P$ without loss of optimality.

-For a fixed $\epsilon>0$ and promotion policy $\bA \in \mathcal{A}^M$, define the sets of beliefs, $M^{\alpha_t}(\epsilon) \subset [0,1]$, for $t=1,...,T$ where the expected consumer surplus is at least $\epsilon$ more than the corresponding value $co(W^{C})(\mu)$:
+For a fixed $\epsilon>0$ and promotion policy $\bA \in \mathcal{A}^P$, define the sets of beliefs, $M^{\alpha_t}(\epsilon) \subset [0,1]$, for $t=1,...,T$ where the expected consumer surplus is at least $\epsilon$ more than the corresponding value $co(W^{C})(\mu)$: